bdrelling/GoatHerb/README.md

 - [x] Get Repository

 > That's it for now!
 If you're looking for a more feature-complete SDK, check out [the list of GitHub SDKs on Swift Package Index](https://swiftpackageindex.com/search?query=GitHub).

-## Out of Scope

-GoatHerb wasn't designed to wrap the entire GitHub API.
-Instead, GoatHerb specializes in publicly available information that you can get _without_ API authentication.

-As such, the following features are out of scope:

-- Authentication
-- Private Repositories
-- GitHub Enterprise

-> Disappointed?
-No worries!
-There are [numerous Swift GitHub SDKs available](https://swiftpackageindex.com/search?query=GitHub) to take your pick from.

 ## Contributing